CCICADA Receives Homeland Security Best Paper Award at the 2015 Institute of Industrial Engineering Conference and Expo

 Award Given for ‘Optimal US Coast Guard Boat Allocations with Sharing’

-The Institute of IISERC3ndustrial Engineering (IIE) has selected the CCICADA research paper ‘Optimal US Coast Guard Boat Allocations w/Sharing’ as its Industrial and Systems Engineering Research Sessions (ISERC) Homeland Security Best Paper.
+The Institute of Industrial Engineering (IIE) has selected the CCICADA research paper ‘Optimal US Coast Guard Boat Allocations w/Sharing’ as its Industrial and Systems Engineering Research Sessions (ISERC) Homeland Security Best Paper.
 The award was presented to CCICADA as part of the IIE Annual Conference & Expo 2015, May 30 – June 2 in Nashville Tennessee.

 This paper represented a unique partnership of university and US Coast Guard researchers and authors.
 CCICADA Post-doctoral Associates Brian Nakamura, PhD, and Christie Nelson, PhD (CCICADA-Rutgers University), accepted this prestigious award on behalf of the research team and paper co-authors.